 It’s alarming I know, never a good time for car trouble.
 But no need to panic, you’re in the right place, I’m a mechanic and I’ll show you how to get your vehicle out of park right now.

 To release a shifter stuck in park, access the emergency shift release lever under the shifter assembly.
-A blown fuse, faulty brake light switch and a dislodged brake light switch are all common causes of a shifter that won’t move out of park and no brake lights.
+A blown fuse, faulty brake light switch, and a dislodged brake light switch are all common causes of a shifter that won’t move out of park and has no brake lights.

 Check the brake light fuse

 A blown fuse generally is a common problem, it’s not however the most common cause of a shifter that won’t move with no brakes lights.
 But we’ll check the brake light system anyway, as checking the fuse only takes a few moments and is a lot less work than locating and releasing the emergency park release.

 The fuse number will be listed on the fuse box cover or in the driver’s handbook.
 The handbook is often the faster route as modern cars have more than one fuse box.